 We begin with an introduction to nonparametric permutation testing, reviewing experimental design and hypothesis testing issues, and illustrating the theory by considering testing a functional neuroimaging dataset at a single voxel.
-The problem of searching the brain volume for significant activations is then considered, and the extension of the permutation method to the multiple comparisons problem of simultaneously testing at all voxels is described.
+The problem of searching the brain volume for significant activations is then considered, and the extension of the permutation methods to the multiple comparisons problem of simultaneously testing at all voxels is described.
 With appropriate methodology in place, we conclude with three annotated examples illustrating the approach.
-Software implementing the approach is available as an extension of the MATLAB based SPM package (see Appendix A for details).
+Software implementing the approach, called Statistical Nonparametric Mapping, is available as an extension of the MATLAB based SPM package.